English Composition Writing Essay

 - GED score of 165 or higher or HiSet score of 15 or higher plus essay score of 4; or

-- Minimum score on AP, CLEP, or IB exam.
+- A minimum score on AP, CLEP, or IB exam.

 - Attain the specified level from the ECC English placement test (valid for 5 years).